DevelopmentSprint/junito/README.md

 ============
 A Junit Test Orderer
 --------------

-JUnit does not specify or ensure the execution order of test method invocations.
+Pronounced [jay-yoo-nee-toh], Junito allows you to order test executions in a specific manner.
+There are often times, primarily in integration testing, that an ordered test is useful.
+Sometimes tests will modify information that are later required in tests.
+However, JUnit does not specify or ensure the execution order of test method invocations.

 JUnit 4.11 allows for specifying execution order according to a predefined list of MethodSorters, but even these are fairly inflexible.
 JUnito provides a mechanism for ensuring that tests are run in a specific order defined by the test writer.